Please include the following paragraph about The Children’s Movement of Florida at the end of your press release.

 - Since Florida’s VPK program began in the 2005-2006 school year, more than 1,800,000 children have matriculated.
 The first class of high school seniors benefiting from VPK graduated in 2018 at a rate of 86.1%.
 The high school graduation rate in 2005 was 58.8%.

-- We launched and manage a statewide early literacy initiative, ReadingPals, with our partner, United Way.
-This early literacy program engages about 2,300 trained volunteers in a weekly mentorship of more than 1,500 young children from pre-kindergarten to third grade.
+- In 2011, we launched our statewide early literacy initiative, ReadingPals, with 14 regional programs around Florida.
+Annually, ReadingPals engages 1,000+ trained volunteers in a weekly mentorship of more than 1,800 young children from pre-kindergarten to third grade.

 - We partnered with the Florida Chamber of Commerce to create The Business Alliance for Early Learning, a business-led coalition focused on creating a world-class early education system in Florida.